ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ## 2.1 Accessing Discover through Polly's interface
 ### 2.1.1 Filtering interface

-For all data repositories, we provide a dataset filtering interface which is built around F.A.I.R guidelines.
+For all data repositories, we provide a dataset filtering interface that is built around F.A.I.R guidelines.
 It gives a listing of datasets along with their metadata fields obtained from dataset level curation.
 This curation makes the dataset findable using a controlled vocabulary.

 - Apart from this, the filtering interface-
 - provides standardized metadata fields to search for datasets (Findability)